 If you are looking for a rewarding job, St. Louis Center can offer you the ability to make a meaningful difference in the lives of those who rely on others each day for care.
-We are home to 64 adults with a variety of intellectual and developmental disabilities where we treat each person like a member of our own family.
+The Center is home to 53 adults with a variety of intellectual and developmental disabilities where we treat each person like a member of our own family.
+Come work here!

 Interested in becoming a part of

 We are interested in talking with you.

 Our vision is to “be a leader in providing innovative and comprehensive services to people with intellectual and developmental disabilities, and their families, all of whom enjoy the fullness of life in an integrated and thriving community.”
 We offer competitive wages and comprehensive beneﬁts that include: